unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 !!! info ""

 Vidar explains someone that reeked of fish came by and said they had to do a lot of fishing to find the perfect fish to lure out the dragon.
 Vidar thinks it was a Lionfish, but mentions that the other weaponsmiths may have seen him too.

+!!! info ""

 ### Rucesion Weapon Shop